Fangcheng-Wang/crystmatch/docs/index.md

     crystmatch -D POSCAR_I POSCAR_F --poscar
     ```

-    to restore the optimal coordinates and thus the original CSM, and then run:
+    to optimize the integer parts of the fractional coordinates, which will be stored into `./CSM_0/POSCAR_I` and `./CSM_0/POSCAR_F`.
+Then, run:

     ```
     crystmatch -I CSM_0/POSCAR_I CSM_0/POSCAR_F 3
     ```